Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* This displays the users final score and gives a different message depending on how they did.
+* This displays the "Users" final score and gives a different message depending on how well they did.
 The Message at the top gives a Rounded Percentage Score while the Message varies depending on how well they did.
-The Background Colour and the Font Colours change also, depending on how succesful the player was.
+The Background Colour and the Font Colours change also, depending on how successful the player was.

 <br>